cassler/TheSoul/README.md

 rarity and any editions or stickers, so you can decide whether to invest before using the card.

+Results are now presented with a high-contrast headline banner plus optional ANSI color in terminals that support it.
+Rare and Legendary finds automatically populate a dedicated **Highlights** table beneath the main match list so you can spot premium pickups at a glance, even when they weren't part of the original search criteria.
+To adjust styling, pass `--color` (force on) or `--no-color` (force off); the tool also honors the standard `FORCE_COLOR` and `NO_COLOR` environment variables.

 Performance tip: criteria are cached internally, so repeated searches avoid per-seed normalization overhead.
 On a 10‑core Apple M2 Max, scanning 200k seeds with no matches